How-to: Create New Parsers¶

 - Go to

-. - Modify
+src/supercode_x/__init__.py. - Modify

-for your new entry point variable name (e.g.,supercode_x_entry_point
+masterdata_parser_example_entry_pointfor your new entry point variable name (e.g.,supercode_x_entry_point). - Update in the

-to the new entry point name (e.g.,supercode_x_entry_point
+pyproject.tomlall occurrences ofmasterdata_parser_example_entry_pointto the new entry point name (e.g.,supercode_x_entry_point).

 Add parser logic¶